tokland/antlr4ts-adt/README.md

 The ANTLR4 grammar must have:

-0. A `start` rule containing a single node.
+0. A `start` rule referencing a single rule.
-1. Named labels (` NODE # ThisIsALabel`) to be used as the `type` property of the discriminated tagged union type.
+1. Named labels (` NODE # ThisIsALabel`) that will be used as the `type` property of the discriminated tagged union.
-2. Inner labels (`mylabel=NODE`) to be used as properties of that particular node type.
+2. Inner labels (`mylabel=NODE`) that will be used as properties of that particular node type.

 ## Example